danieltjw/aifutures/README.md

 - Artist will have more creative freedom due to not being beholden to financial interests
 - People can choose jobs and activities they truly enjoy without worrying about the job market
 - Higher standards of living, well-being and access to better medical care.

 ---

+__Why AGI will likely preserve bio-diversity rather than harm it?__

+Our bio-sphere, including human beings, contain latent creative potential which a Friendly AGI finds valuable.

+AGI can exploit space for the resources (energy, land and materials) it require rather then humans who have less choices.

+AGI will likely preserve bio-diversity and humans rather then choose to unwittingly harm it.

+---